Carlos Andrés Segovia

 Carlos Andrés Segovia y Corral, 2nd Marquis of Salobreña (born 22 May 1970), is a Spanish nobleman and academic specialising in philosophy and religious studies.

-Segovia y Corral is an independent philosopher and scholar based in Berlin.
+Segovia y Corral is an independent philosopher, scholar and writer based in Berlin, working at the crossroads of contemporary philosophy, the philosophy of mythology, and the philosophy of art.
 He was formerly associate professor of philosophy and religious studies at Saint Louis University in Madrid, Spain between 2013 and 2024.